gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 #### `Propagator`
-The propagator element can, through templating, cover the different propagation types used in NVE MD.
+The propagator element can, through templating, cover the different propagation types used in the currently implemented MD schemes.
 The combination of templating, static functions, and having only the inner-most operations in the static functions allows to have performance comparable to fused update elements while keeping easily re-orderable single instructions.

 Currently, the (templated) implementation covers four cases:
  * *PositionsOnly:* Moves the position vector by the given time step